MichalPt/astro-mamagroup-web/README.md

 ```bash
 pnpm -v
 ```

+> ***TROUBLESHOOTING:*** The `pnpm` can be also installed independent of the `Node.js`.
+However, you might than encounter a *"Sharp package not found."* error due to unproperly linked environments.
+You can install the `Node.js` after `pnpm` is already installed to resolve these errors.
+You need to to run the command `pnpm install` in the project root directory again to install missing packages and setup links properly.

 Additionally, you will also need GIT.
 If you don't have it installed yet (you can check with `git --version`), install it using your package manager, e.g. `sudo apt install git`.